mangez84/enjoytrivia/TEST.md

 ### Further Testing

-- The web application has been tested on Google Chrome, Mozilla Firefox, Microsoft Edge, Microsoft Internet Explorer 11 and Safari were used to test the website.
+- The web application has been tested on Google Chrome, Mozilla Firefox and Microsoft Edge by the developer.
+The tests show that the web application looks and behaves similarly on these browsers.
-- Tests have been performed on a laptop, a laptop with a larger screen connected and various smartphones including both Android and iPhone devices.
-- Friends and family members used their laptops and smartphones to test the website for bugs and other issues.
-- Tests to ensure the website's responsiveness were carried out continuously during the development work.
+- Internet Explorer 11 has also been tested.
+Read more under [Known Bugs - Unfixed](#unfixed).
+- Tests have been done on an iPhone 8 device with the Safari browser.
+Read more under [Known Bugs - Unfixed](#unfixed).
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) has been used for testing and debugging purposes.
+- Throughout the development work, the responsiveness of the web application was tested continuously.
+- Tests have also been done on the deployed version available on GitHub Pages.

 ### Known Bugs